 Top 3 to display

-- `<un>peel is a research platform that helps insight teams keep up with demand without sacrificing quality.` (Recommended)
+- `<un>peel is a research platform that helps insight teams keep up with demand without sacrificing quality.` (Recommended at the time)

 - `<un>peel is a research platform that helps insight teams do their best work.`